ss1611/CS220-AU-portfolio-1/assessement.md

 <br>

 ## Peer-assessment
-To help measure my progress, I asked two students in my group for feedback, to help reflect on my progress using the above marking rubric.
+To help measure my progress, I asked one student in my group for feedback, to help reflect on my progress using the above marking rubric.

 <br>

-### Peer-assessment 1
+### Peer-assessment
 <!-- #todo : rearrange the marks as needed  -->

 |   | 40- | 40+ | 50+ | 60+ | 70+ |